crusoecloud/crusoe-csi-driver-helm-charts/README.md

 ### Setting up credentials

 As the CSI Driver will communicate with the Crusoe Cloud API to orchestrate storage operations, you will have to set up credentials in your Kubernetes cluster which the driver can then use to communicate with the API.
+You can generate an appropriate
+Crusoe API key pair in the Security → Tokens tab of the Cruosoe Cloud UI.

 Here is a template `.yaml` file which can be modified with your credentials and applied to your cluster.

-You can generate the API token in the Security → Tokens tab.
-These tokens allow you to manage cloud resources.

 ```yaml
 apiVersion: v1